 The federal CSBG Act is the enabling legislation that authorizes the use of federal funds for CSBG programs.
-Like its predecessor, the Economic Opportunity Act, federal CSBG Act (42 United States Code (U.S.C.)
-Section 9910), which is one of your handouts, requires each CAA to have a tripartite board made up of three sectors: at least 1/3 representatives of the low-income people being served, 1/3 public officials or their designees, and the remainder from other major groups and interests in the community.
+The Act (42 United States Code (U.S.C.)
+Section 9910 of the federal CSBG Act), which is one of your handouts, provides a limited exception to the tripartite board requirement for public CAAs.
+A state may specify that a public CAA is permitted to employ a mechanism other than the tripartite board structure, if it assures decision-making and participation by low-income individuals in the development, planning, implementation and evaluation of the CAA's CSBG programs.
+If such an alternative is not established by the state, then a public CAA is required to have a tripartite board made up of three sectors: at least 1/3 representatives of the low-income people being served, 1/3 public officials or their designees, and the remainder from other major groups and interests in the community.